 The Fund may invest in issuers located in Eastern Europe.
 Most Eastern European countries had a centrally planned, socialist economy for a substantial period of time.
 The governments of many Eastern European countries have more recently been implementing reforms directed at political and economic liberalization, including efforts to decentralize the economic decision-making process and move towards a market economy.
-However, business entities in many Eastern European countries' attempts to move toward more market-oriented economies is currently unclear.
+However, business entities in many Eastern European countries do not have an extended history of operating in a market-oriented economy, and the ultimate impact of Eastern European countries' attempts to move toward more market-oriented economies is currently unclear.
 In addition, any change in the leadership or policies of Eastern European countries may halt the expansion of or reverse the liberalization of foreign investment policies now occurring and adversely affect existing investment opportunities.